 1. Why do page numbers matter?

 Notebook page numbers matter because they impact the overall size and weight of the notebook.
 The more sheets a notebook has, the more pages it will have, and buyers are always making purchase decisions based on economic value and weight.
 As a supplier or retailer of notebooks, you must find the right balance between weight and size.
-The reason for this is simple.

 Most people prefer notebooks with several pages, as those with fewer pages will be quickly exhausted.
 However, they also don’t want notebooks that are too heavy and bulky.
 Notebook page numbers always and will continue to be a major factor for buyers; that is why they matter.